Allen reaches first Crucible semi-final since 2009

 Mark Allen won a hard-fought encounter with Jak Jones 13-10 to reach the World Championship semi-finals for the first time since 2009.

-An intriguing affair saw both players lead several times as the first two sessions concluded 4-4 and 8-8.
+The lead switched hands several times during the opening two sessions which concluded 4-4 and 8-8.

 Wednesday's decider saw Jones open with a break of 77 and reply to two half-centuries from Allen with a superb 124.